Hugh Bruce Williams

-Major-General Sir Hugh Bruce Williams, (1865–1942) was a British Army officer.
+Major-General Sir Hugh Bruce Williams, (24 July 1865 – 14 December 1942) was a British Army officer.

-Military career
+Early military career

-Hugh Bruce Williams was born in 1865, the son of a general in the British Army.
-He was educated at Winchester College, followed by the Royal Military Academy, Woolwich, from where he graduated and was commissioned into the Royal Engineers in April 1885.
+Hugh Bruce Williams was born in 24 July 1865, the son of General Sir Edward Charles Sparshott Williams of the British Army.
+He was educated at Winchester College, followed by the Royal Military Academy, Woolwich, where, "after a brilliant career at ‘The Shop’, where he passed out head of his batch and won the Pollock Medal". and was commissioned as a lieutenant into the Royal Engineers of the British Army in April 1885.

-Williams, promoted in March 1894 to captain, attended the Staff College, Camberley in 1899 and later served in the Second Boer War, for which he was awarded the Distinguished Service Order and promoted to brevet major in April 1901.
+Williams, promoted in March 1894 to captain, attended the Staff College, Camberley, which "confirmed his profile as a ‘serious’ officer", in 1899.

+He later served in the Second Boer War, which began in October 1899, and "provided further opportunity for professional distinction".
+He "specialised in intelligence work", and served as a deputy assistant adjutant general (DAAG), which brought him into contact with Colonel Walter Kitchener and Brigadier General Herbert Plumer, both of whom thought highly of him.
+Williams, promoted to the brevet rank of major in April 1901, "achieved a great reputation for organising night attacks" during the war, and was awarded the Distinguished Service Order (DSO) "in recognition of his Intelligence Work with Brigadier-General Plumer".

-He became a deputy assistant quartermaster general at the War Office in April 1904 and later succeeded Major Walter Braithwaite as a deputy assistant adjutant general in January 1906.
-In October 1907 he became brigade major and secretary at the School of Military Engineering.
-Having succeeded Colonel Aylmer Hunter-Weston as GSO2 of Eastern Command in June 1908, he was made a lieutenant colonel in July.
-After serving as a general staff officer, grade 2, he was placed on the half-pay list from October 1911 until January 1912, when he was again appointed as a GSO2.
+He became a deputy assistant quartermaster general (DAQMG) at the War Office in London in April 1904 which brought him into contact with William Robertson, who like Plumer later became a field marshal.
+He succeeded Major Walter Braithwaite as a DAAG in January 1906.
+In October 1907 he became brigade major and secretary at the School of Military Engineering (later the Royal School of Military Engineering) at Chatham, Kent.
+Having succeeded Colonel Aylmer Hunter-Weston as general staff officer, grade 2 (GSO2), of Eastern Command in June 1908, he was promoted to lieutenant colonel in July.

+After serving as a GSO2 again, he was placed on the half-pay list from October 1911 until January 1912, when he was again appointed as a GSO2.